anduhrooo/ORM-ecommerce-backend/README.md

 ## Description

 This project aims to create a backend for a generic e-commerce website.
-It utilizes Express.js and Sequilize to interact with a PostgreSQL database.
+It utilizes Express.js and Sequelize to interact with a PostgreSQL database.
 The manager of the fictional ecommerce site can view products and categories of the items in their store for tracking and managing their goods.

 ## Table of Contents